DCT

 The Invention Explained

-• The Patented Solution: The invention proposes a system where routers make decisions using both local congestion data and non-local status information propagated from distant, indirectly-coupled routers.
-An "aggregation unit" within a router combines these local and non-local metrics to create a more comprehensive view of network traffic, allowing data packets to be routed around congested regions rather than just immediate bottlenecks (’704 Patent, Abstract; col. 7:22-31; Fig. 3).
+- The Patented Solution: The invention describes a system where routers in a network-on-chip make routing decisions based on a combination of local congestion status and "non-local" status information received from other, non-adjacent routers in the network (’704 Patent, col. 4:46-59).
+An "aggregation unit" within a router combines these local and non-local metrics to generate an "aggregate status," which provides a more comprehensive view of network traffic, allowing data to be routed more intelligently around congested areas (’704 Patent, Fig. 3; col. 7:22-40).

 Key Claims at a Glance

-• The complaint asserts independent apparatus claim 10 (Compl. ¶56).
+- The complaint asserts infringement of at least independent claim 10 (Compl. ¶56).

-• The second node is configured to route data based on this first aggregate status information received from the third node.
+- The second node is configured to route its data based on the received aggregate status information.

 III.
 The Accused Instrumentality